Director of Finance

 - Oversee the process of grants management, including budgets for proposals, financial reports for donors and managing expenditures to their fullest potential.

-- Manage the annual financial audit and act as the PHR point of contact with the external auditors.
+- Manage the annual financial audit and act as the PHR point of contract with the external auditors.

 - Ensure compliance with mandatory reporting such as the preparation of the Form 990 and A-133 SEFA.